jpoehnelt/blog/src/run.md

 ## Ultra marathons

 In 2017, I ran my first ultra marathon and have since completed many 50km races and a single 50 miler and 100 miler.
-In 2022, I will be attempting the Cocodona 250 and Moab 240.
 You can follow my results at [ultrasignup.com](https://ultrasignup.com/results_participant.aspx?fname=Justin&lname=Poehnelt).

 ### Upcoming events